grant273/Comparitive-Chronicles/Project-3.md

 These two facts kept me grounded every time I felt confused.
 In the second point, I kept building predicates that I wanted to return values.
 But that's obviously not the nature of Prolog.
 So what helped me the most was remembering that anytime I thought I needed to return a value in my predicate, it is essentially analogous to introducing a variable in Prolog.
 Then the "magic" really happens in the query.

 But that was a mouthful.
-Here's an dead simple comparison using the length -function- predicate, which -returns- represents the number of elements in a list:
+Here's an dead simple comparison using the length ~~function~~- predicate, which ~~returns~~ represents the number of elements in a list:

 In Python (a length function):
 ```